hotosm/learnosm/_posts/en/0450-12-29-hot-starting.md

 ![TM Start][]

+> This image ![keymon]{: height="24px"} shows you which buttons or wheel on a mouse has been used, and which keyboard buttons pressed.

 1. Go to a Tasking Manager (TM) site, for example <http://tasks.hotosm.org/>.
 Using your <http://www.openstreetmap.org> login, authorise the Tasking Manager to access your OpenStreetMap account.
 2. Start on a project designed for new mappers - these are often 'buildings only' projects.